kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/about.md

 * Automatic generation of client and server stubs.
 * Efficient binary protocols with Google's protobufs.
-* Cross-language support as client and server libraries are available in many languages.
+* Cross-language support, as client and server libraries are available in many languages.
 * Support for HTTP transcoding to support firewalls and load balancers.
 * Integrated with common observability tools, such as Prometheus.

 ## gRPC transcoding

-While gRPC works great for internal microservice communication, most internet-facing clients use the HTTP/ REST API to send and receive requests.
+While gRPC works great for internal microservice communication, most internet-facing clients use the HTTP REST API to send and receive requests.
 To enable your Gloo Edge proxy to receive HTTP requests and transform them into gRPC requests, gRPC transcoding is used.
 With gRPC transcoding, you get the following benefits

 * Build one service that supports both gRPC and REST API requests and responses.
 * Provide a more web-friendly API to clients.